yehia67/documentation/blueprints/0.1/track-and-trace/overview.md

 # Track and trace overview

-**Due to the lack of due diligence and the lack of a vendor-neutral data source, returnable assets that are used within distribution networks and are seldom returned to their original owners.
+**Due to the lack of due diligence and the lack of a vendor-neutral data source, returnable assets that are used within distribution networks are seldom returned to their original owners.
 This blueprint describes how a track and trace system for recovery of returnable assets has been implemented by the IBCS Group, using the IOTA Tangle and other IOTA technologies.**

 ![Track and Trace](../intro_track_trace.png)